ddmitov/perl-executing-browser/README.md

   ```

 ## Security
    Being a GUI for Perl 5 desktop applications, PEB executes with normal user privileges only local Perl scripts in its application directory.
-Reasonable security restrictions are implemented in C++ code, but they do not constitute a sandbox for Perl scripts.
+Reasonable security restrictions are implemented, but they do not constitute a sandbox for Perl scripts.

 **PEB security principles:**
 * Users have full access to their local data using PEB.